LotteLinkArchive/libemilia/README.md

-# hexhive
+# libemilia

-Useful C types and functions for data interoperability
+Provides types and formats for storing temporary data and transmitting structured data as efficiently as possible.